DataDog/datadog-ci/src/commands/react-native/README.md

 #### Customize the command

-* The first positional argument is the React Native bundle script.
+The first positional argument is the React Native bundle script.

-If you use another script that requires arguments, you will need to put this script in a file (e.g. in `scripts/bundle.sh`), then provide the path to this file to the `datadog-ci react-native xcode` command.
+If you use another script that requires arguments, you need to put this script in a file (such as in `scripts/bundle.sh`) and provide this file path in the `datadog-ci react-native xcode` command.

 | Parameter                 | Default                                                       | Description                                                                                                                                                               |
 |---------------------------|---------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|